 Idaho Herbs and Spirit Herbs brands herbal medicine products are formulated and handmade by Herbalist Dr. Linda Kingsbury.
 She has been creating wild and organic premium high potency hand-crafted herbal treasures specializing in herbs for woman's health and addiction support.
-She earned a PhD in Holistic Nutrition in 2001 and blend that wisdom with her trainings in herbal medicine over the past 35 years.
+She earned a PhD in Holistic Nutrition in 2001 blending that wisdom with her trainings in herbal medicine over the past 35 years.
 Idaho Herbs manufacturing facility is certified every year by the local health department.

 Call/text 208-883-9933 for more

-Plant part used: leaves, flowering tops
+Plant part used: blossoms and leaves